Orbifold Chern classes inequalities and applications: Pseudoeffectivity of the orbifold

-We would like to point out that once we assume that $(K_X+D)$ is nef, then an easy adaptation of the original results of Miyaoka to the case of orbifold Chern classes, together with semipositivity result of~\cite{CP14} leads to the following theorem.
+We would like to point out that once we assume that $(K_X+D)$ is nef, then an easy adaptation of the original results of Miyaoka to the case of orbifold Chern classes, together with the semipositivity result of~\cite{CP14} (see also~\cite[Thm.~5.3]{CKT16}) leads to the following theorem.